Credit Card Icon

 Get Plenty of Rest to Aid Healing

-Rest is crucial for a successful healing process after your , especially when using advanced technologies like the .
-We understand that this can be a significant step, and the LAL allows for to your vision post-surgery, enhancing your overall healing experience.
+Rest is crucial for a successful healing process after surgery.
+Adequate rest not only aids in healing but also contributes to better sleep quality, especially when using advanced technologies like the eye drops.
+Resting on your back for at least the first week following surgery is important.
+We understand that this can be a significant step, and the LAL allows for improvements to your vision post-surgery, enhancing your overall healing experience.

 Interestingly, studies show that 43.9% of patients were categorized as poor sleepers before their operation.
 This highlights the importance of establishing a proper sleep routine.
-Eye care professionals emphasize that and gait speed after surgery.
+Eye care professionals emphasize that sleep quality affects recovery and gait speed after surgery.

 To aid your healing, we recommend: